What is Kuih Cara ?

 Preparation before cooking the kuih

-To prepare the mould, it needs to be preheated on the stove and grease it with cooking oil.
+To prepare the special mould, it needs to be preheated on the stove and grease it with cooking oil.

 I used pandan brush for that.